evandisoft/RedOnion/LiveRepl/Readme.md

 - `Load` will load, into the editor, the file with the filename that is written in the **Scriptname Input Area**.

 ## Hotkeys
 There are a number of hotkeys for using **LiveRepl** without taking your hands off the keyboard.
 These can be shown by clicking the `Show Hotkeys` button.
-You can navigate between the Input Area, Editor, Scriptname Input Area, and Completion Area and also move around within these parts using hotkeys.
+You can navigate between the Repl Input Area, Editor, Scriptname Input Area, and Completion Area and also move around within these parts using hotkeys.

 ## Limitations
 There are some limitations with **LiveRepl** which may be fixed over time.